Key information about COVID19 and School

 If your child is unwell in school, they will be sent home.

 Your child can have a hot lunch if they would like.
 Hot lunches are free for all children from Reception to Year Two (Rec, Year1, Year 2).
 Parents who have children in Key stage Two (Year 3, 4, 5, 6) will need to pay for their lunch unless you are entitled to a free school meal.
 If you are not sure, please call the school office and they will be able to help you.
-Children will have their lunch as normal but they will only eat with their year group, not their phase.
+Children will have their lunch as normal.

 What will learning look like?

-Learning will continue to be of a high standard.
-Learning will continue to be back to normal however, children will have time each week to use the Google classroom to complete various activities.This is to ensure they continue to be confident using it in case of a local lockdown or self ioslation.
+Learning continues to be of a high standard.
+Learning is back to normal however, children will have time each week to use the Google classroom to complete various activities.This is to ensure they continue to be confident using it in case of a local lockdown or self ioslation.
 We will also be using the Google classroom for homework.

 You can still contact us on the school office phone number or via email firstname.lastname@example.org